 5. Improve Your Online Presence

-A common way to do so would be to build a website where you can give more insight into who you are.
-This is also a chance to put your portfolio in one place so it’s easy for prospective employers to see all you’ve accomplished in your career so far.
+A common way to do so would be to build a website to give more insight into who you are.
+This is also a chance to put your portfolio in one place, so it’s easy for prospective employers to see all you’ve accomplished in your career so far.
 A personal website is a way to set yourself apart from other job seekers.

 Many times, jobs are circulated by word of mouth.
 This is why building a strong network of professionals is so critical.
-By doing so, you’re more likely to hear about job opportunities firsthand which increases your chances of landing your dream job.
+By doing so, you’re more likely to hear about job opportunities firsthand, increasing your chances of landing your dream job.

 As with any relationship, you have to maintain these connections by keeping in touch regularly.
 A simple way to do this would be by sending greeting cards or personalized messages to them during the holidays.
 It’s also good to add value to the relationship by passing on valuable information to them or supporting their aspirations in any way you can.